rlouf/blog/content/post/ppl_design.md

 - Prior knowledge is great.
 Classical methods make assumptions that are often unstated.
 Bayesians have to be more honest about them.
 - Classical methods do not have a framework to make decisions, while it is embedded in Bayesian methods.
 The purpose of analysis is to make a decisions, in the end.
 - Bayesian updating.
-- More fine grained control over the specifics of the model.
+- To me the most important thing along Bayesian Decision Theory: more fine-grained control over the specifics of the model.